 Start with hard, dry wood like hickory, oak, mesquite, or cherry.
 Wood for smoking is usually precut into chips or smaller pieces, making it easy to manipulate.
 Soak the wood in water until fully saturated and then drain the wood.
 The pieces should be wet, but not dripping.

 Now the drained wood chips are ready for the grill.
-They don't just get scattered across the grill.
-This doesn't produce good smoke.
+They don't just get scattered across the grill as that doesn't produce good smoke.
 You'll need to gather the wood together so that it can smolder on the grill, produce smoke, and not leave ashes in the grill.
 There are two easy options:

 - Purchase a smoker box for the grill.
 This holds the wood chips in a container that sits on the grill and can easily be refilled or cleaned.

 - Wrap the chips loosely in aluminum foil, creating a small pouch.
 Punch a few holes at the top of the pouch to let the smoke out and place the packet on the grill.